MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/audience-profile.md

 - [Set up secure external sharing in SharePoint](what-s-new-in-sharing-in-targeted-release)
 - [Use approval flows](https://support.microsoft.com/office/approval-flow-for-modern-pages-a8b2e689-d4a1-4639-8028-333c0ece30d9) for content updates to high traffic SharePoint pages

+- [Classify confidential information](~/microsoft-365/compliance/sensitivity-labels.md) using sensitivity labels with ~ and .md
+- [Classify confidential information](/microsoft-365/compliance/sensitivity-labels) using sensitivity labels blank
+- [Classify confidential information](/microsoft-365/compliance/sensitivity-labels.md) using sensitivity labels just md

 ## Finally, learn to target content, conversations, and events to specific audiences
 Regardless of the app you choose to drive your communications, there are more Microsoft 365 services that can be used to ensure the right content gets to the right audience.

-### Organize and create Microsoft 365 groups
+### Organize and create Microsoft 365 Groups
-Planning and organizing Microsoft 365 groups into different audiences based on role, region, department, and division will be helpful when producing and launching corporate communications.
-Most applications rely on Microsoft 365 groups to target content, for example email in Outlook, virtual meetings in Teams, permissions to SharePoint sites, and more.
+Planning and organizing Microsoft 365 Groups into different audiences based on role, region, department, and division will be helpful when producing and launching corporate communications.
+Most applications rely on Microsoft 365 Groups to target content, for example email in Outlook, virtual meetings in Teams, permissions to SharePoint sites, and more.
 <br>

-Learn more about how to [manage Microsoft 365 groups](/admin/create-groups/office-365-groups) and how to [create Microsoft 365 groups](https://support.microsoft.com/office/learn-about-microsoft-365-groups-b565caa1-5c40-40ef-9915-60fdb2d97fa2).
+Learn more about how to [manage Microsoft 365 Groups](/admin/create-groups/office-365-groups) and how to [create Microsoft 365 Groups](https://support.microsoft.com/office/learn-about-microsoft-365-groups-b565caa1-5c40-40ef-9915-60fdb2d97fa2).

 ### Use audience targeting in SharePoint
 For communication that takes place in SharePoint, you’ll have access to a feature called [audience targeting](https://support.microsoft.com/office/target-content-to-a-specific-audience-on-a-sharepoint-site-68113d1b-be99-4d4c-a61c-73b087f48a81).
 Audience targeting helps the most relevant content get to the right audiences.
-By enabling audience targeting, specific content will be prioritized to specific audiences using Microsoft 365 groups through SharePoint web parts, page libraries, and navigational links.
+By enabling audience targeting, specific content will be prioritized to specific audiences using Microsoft 365 Groups through SharePoint web parts, page libraries, and navigational links.
 <br>

  ![Image of audience targeting in SharePoint navigation](media/audience-targeting-links2.png)